Deploying a Cluster on your Local Host

 After installing the pgEdge Platform, use the pgedge localhost cluster-create command to deploy a cluster (with the default replication set and inter-node subscriptions), and create a .json file that describes the cluster configuration.
 Move into the pgedge directory, and invoke the command:

-./pgedge cluster define-localhost cluster_name node_count -d db_name -U db_superuser -P password -port1 port -pg pg_version
+./pgedge localhost cluster-create cluster_name node_count -d db_name -U db_superuser -P password -port1 port -pg pg_version

 When you invoke the command, specify the following values for the positional arguments: